-- 55. Beverage manufacturers, including Defendants, have supported these efforts for years.
-For example, until recently, Coca-Cola was a major financial supporter of PLASTICS.
-PLASTICS is a trade association that has lobbied against bans on single-use plastic, arguing that the problem of plastic waste is "behavioral rather than [a] material issue" because single-use plastics are 100% Recyclable.
-Though PLASTICS keeps its membership rolls secret, major companies have been outed over the years for their support of the organization. - 56.
-In 2018, after the implementation of National Sword, environmental organizations such as the Sierra Club and Greenpeace began applying greater pressure to the plastics industry through public information campaigns.
+85. In 2018, after the implementation of National Sword, environmental organizations such as the Sierra Club and Greenpeace began applying greater pressure to the plastics industry through public information campaigns.
 The central message was that the recycling system is broken and that reuse was the only truly sustainable option.
 For example, a January 19, 2018 press release on the Greenpeace website titled Greenpeace slams Coca-Cola plastic announcement as 'dodging the main issue' stated:

 Greenpeace is urging Coca Cola to make firm commitments to cut its plastic production by investing in alternatives to single-use plastic bottles, including committing to expand its use of new delivery methods such as Freestyle dispensers and self-serve water stations with reusable containers.
-16
+14